veliovgroup/request-extra/README.md

 ## Known Issues

+Got an issue?
+Start with checking "Known Issues" section below.

 ### 1. SSL connect error code: 35

 To address most common issue with SSL certificates and speed up response time — SSL/TLS certificates validation is disabled in this package by default.
 But on edge cases this may return error-code `35` on SNI-enabled hosts.
 To solve this issue add `{ rejectUnauthorized: true }` to request object.